 FOR 'WHAT'S ON AUTHORS?', WHICH COVERS AUTHOR, ILLUSTRATOR AND FILMMAKER EVENTS, AS WELL AS WRITING AND FILMMAKER COMPETITIONS FOR THE CURRENT UPDATE, ARE UNDER THE TAB ON THE MENU AT LEFT - OR CLICK HERE EVENT QUICKLISTS!

 DUE TO THE LARGE NUMBER OF GENERAL EVENTS, THERE IS A SECOND PAGE FOR 'WHAT'S ON NOW?'
+AT EVENT QUICKLISTS!
+P2.

-THIS WEBSITE WAS UPDATED ON TUESDAY, 9 OCTOBER 2018!
+THIS WEBSITE WAS UPDATED ON WEDNESDAY,

 WHAT'S THE NEWS?
 TELL US WHAT'S HAPPENING!

 Brisbane residents and visitors will enjoy a smorgasbord of Asian-inspired art and culture across Brisbane in February as part of the 2019 BRISASIA FESTIVAL.
 There are more than 100 exciting events to be held over 23 days until Sunday, 3 March 2019, including music, public art, sport tournaments, markets, live comedy, rooftop parties and